Five Primary Principles Defining Islam

 The Remembrance of Allah, Thikru-Allah

 One of the most important constituents of Tazkiyah is the remembrance of Allah.
-This remembrance has to be made in the heart and in the mind first, and be acted upon by the body and the senses next.
+This recollection has to be made in the heart and the mind first and be acted upon by the body and the senses next.

 Piety and humility are functions related to the heart and spirit, and hence must be earned by the core.
 Knowing about a pile of gold for grip means grasping it, not doing anything about it.
 To obtain piety and humility one must practice hours in contemplation and remembering Allah, His attributes and His signs on earth and in the heavens.

 The same goes for what displeases Allah.
-Learning about a rattlesnake nearing, means avoiding it, not tying it around the neck.
+Learning about a rattlesnake nearing means avoiding it, not tying it around the neck.
 Obtaining closeness to Allah means making no sinful approaches.
-Avoiding sinful acts starts from one’s inner-thoughts, from what is being intended in the heart and mind.
-Restraining one’s body parts from any act or moves toward doing the sin, watching one’s tongue, sight and hearing are other deliberate actions to be made not to cross the boundaries and limit set by Allah.
+Preventing immoral acts starts from one’s inner-thoughts, heart, and mind.
+Restraining one’s body parts actions, or moves from sin, watching one’s tongue, sight and hearing are other deliberate actions to be made not to cross the boundaries and limit set by Allah.